12 Top-Rated Attractions & Things to Do in Seaside, OR

 Where to Stay in Seaside for Sightseeing

-Many of the best hotels in Seaside can be found along the historic Promenade overlooking the beach, while even more can be found spread throughout the central downtown district surrounded by restaurants, galleries, and many family-friendly things to do.
+Many of the best hotels in Seaside are along the historic Promenade overlooking the beach.
+Additional hotels are spread throughout the central downtown district surrounded by restaurants, galleries, and many family-friendly things to do.
 Wherever you stay in Seaside, the ocean is never far away.

 More Related Articles on PlanetWare.com

 More on the Oregon Coast: Once you have finished exploring Seaside, other great small towns on the Oregon coast are equally worth your attention.
-The hip atmosphere and culture of Astoria hits you as soon as you step foot on the Riverfront, and places like the Oregon Coast Aquarium make for great additions to the top-rated attractions of Newport.
-The many top-rated tourist attractions of the Oregon coast can keep you busy for summers to come, and by using some of the best campgrounds or top-rated resorts, you can easily experience the best of it.
+The hip atmosphere and culture of Astoria hits you as soon as you step foot on the Riverfront, and places like the Oregon Coast Aquarium make for great additions to the top attractions of Newport.
+A stay at one of beautiful beach resorts is a nice way to experience the coast.

 Other Adventures in Oregon: Oregon is stacked with all sorts of adventure outlets.
 From amazing areas like Mount Hood National Forest to other inland cities like Salem or Eugene, something fun to do is never hard to find.
 A great starting point is our list of Oregon's best hiking trails, which is complimented nicely by some of the best campgrounds found throughout the state.
 Once you've explored the trails and tent sites, the beautiful hot springs and waterfalls in Oregon provide even more avenues for adventure.